cuplv/callbacks_yamba_details/README.md

 But how could the UI not be visible when `progress.dismiss()` is called?
 Many ways, but one example is that rotating the phone temporarily makes the UI not visible while it is redrawn.
 If the completion of this `PostTask` and this redrawing happen to coincide, then the application crashes.
 It seems likely that this situation would be quite difficult to reproduce in testing.

-This bug quite insidious because even assuming the app developer has perfect knowledge on what protocol she should follow, the app developer has to think through, "I need to guarantee that `progress.dismiss()` is only called when progress is visible.
+This bug is quite insidious because even assuming the app developer has perfect knowledge on what protocol she should follow, the app developer has to think through, "I need to guarantee that `progress.dismiss()` is only called when progress is visible.
 So when is it possible for the `onPostExecute` handler to be triggered?
 Could it be triggered when progress is not visible?"
 And in this case, unfortunately yes.
 Worse yet, it would seem quite natural for even this knowledgeable app developer to wrongly assume that the framework would guarantee that progress is visible when `onPostExecute` is called—the `AsyncTask` was after all designed to make UI updates and background tasks "easy."

 Supporting formal and tool-assisted reasoning of this form is the essence of Verivita.